NK-JittorCV/nk-affectivecomputing/README.md

 - `dataset`: the name of the dataset to be used.
 Please refer to [`dataset.md`](./docs/cn/dataset.md) for relevant instructions.
 - `resnet101_pretrained`: pre-trained image model weight path (such as ResNet-101); used for video frame feature extraction.
 - `result_path`: inference or training result save path.
 - `video_path`: video frame sequence or video file path.
+When inferring a single video, this parameter is the path to the input video.
 - `audio_path`: corresponding video and audio file (such as .mp3) path.
 - `annotation_path`: annotation file path, annotation file for training or testing and corresponding sentiment classification.
 - `batch_size`: batch size: the number of samples fed into the model each time.